robbelouwet/masterthesis-forkskinny/reports/weekly_reports/first_semester/week5.md

 ## Monday

-Started actually implementing the LSFR for TK2 in the tweakey schedule.
+Started actually implementing the LSFR for TK2 in the tweakey keys.
 More specifically, I was trying to figure out how to get a State64_t (whch is the 4x4 tweakey state) into a __mm256 datatype.
 In other words, trying to bit slice the 4x4 TK2 tweakey state, such that I can apply the LSFR and PT in a SIMD manner later on, but first things first.
 When this works, it's time to try